KevOneRedOne/Simplistic-Javascript-Tetris/README.md

 Once this is done, you simply have to click on play button then enjoy the game !

-You will play using the arrows on your keyboard :
+You will play using the keyboard :
-- Up is for rotating the piece to the right;
+- Z or up arrow, is for rotating the piece to the right;
-- Left is for moving the piece to the left;
+- S or left arrow, is for moving the piece to the left;
-- Right is for moving the piece to the right;
+- D or right arrow, is for moving the piece to the right;
-- Down is for dropping the piece down faster.
+- S or down arrow, is for dropping the piece down faster;
+- SPACE or Play button, is for running the game;
+- ESC or Pause button, is to pause the game;
+- Enter or Restart button, is for refreshing the game;

 ## Additionnal Functionalities
 - Score leaderboard